 So many of us today feel disconnected from ourselves and each other.
 It’s frustrating.
-You know you can live better, but are stuck in a rut.
-As a result, life can feel overwhelming, mundane and meaningless.
-The truth is, you can live a life filled with deep connections inside a body that feels vital and alive.
-Not only that, it’s your birthright to do so.
-We are born to connect and live active, engaged lives well into old age.
+You sense that you can live better and maybe even act better.
+You know there’s room for growth.
+Truth is, it’s our birthright to have deep connections inside a body that feels vital and alive.
+We are born to connect and live active, engaged lives well into old age but we have to put in the effort.
 Therapy works to help you create the life you want.

 I have seen it work again and again.
 My name is Kerry and I help people get back in touch with their inner knowing, which is the driving force behind a fulfilling life.
 My style is informed by 25 years in the wellness field.
 Specifically, I am trained in experiential, psychodynamic and mindfulness-based approaches.